micimize/jargon-parser/README.md

 both of which can be customized via `helpOptions` passed to `newParser`: `{ flag: 'help', catchErrors: true }`

 <a name="help-caveat">**Caveat/technical details:**</a>
-Currently, the only "schema intelligence" `--help` currently has is the ability to [resolve references](https://github.com/BigstickCarpet/json-schema-ref-parser) and merges `allOf` statments in `object`s.
+Currently, the only "schema intelligence" `--help` currently has is the ability to [resolve references](https://github.com/BigstickCarpet/json-schema-ref-parser) and merge `allOf` statments in `object`s.
 It is also as verbose as possible by default.

 ## In depth usage / customization